Skip to content

 getenv

-Returns a the value of an environment variable, or a default.
+Returns the value of an environment variable, or a default.

 e = getenv("NAME", "default")